Pike1868/next_read_book_tracker_app/README.md

 # Project Overview

 **Next Read** is a web application developed using Flask.
 It provides a platform for users to search, save, and categorize books they're reading, have read, or want to read.
-This app uses the Google Books API for a vast library of book data retrieval.
+This app leverages the Google Books API for a vast library of book data retrieval.
 Currently, the app requires enhancements for optimal responsiveness on smaller screens and mobile devices.

 ## Why I Chose This Project

 ### Problem Statement and Goal

 The main objective is to create a platform for both avid readers and beginners who aspire to read more.
 I wanted to build an app that allowed users to track their books and see the progress on their reading habits, and eventually allow users to create and track their reading goals.
-Making book discovery both easy and personalized by offering book recommendations based on a user's favorite genres, authors, and previously read books.
+This app aims to make book discovery both easy and personalized by offering book recommendations based on a user's favorite genres, authors, and previously read books.

 ### Target Demographics